• Home

 Terracotta Warriors and Horses

-On the outskirtsĀ of Xi’an lies one of China’s most extraordinary archaeological discoveries –Ā theĀ Terracotta Warriors and Horse Museum.Ā This vast underground army, being crafted during the Qin Dynasty (221-207 BC), features over 8,000 life-sized soldiers, horses and chariots buried with Emperor Qin Shi Huang.
-ThreeĀ massive pits are unearthed now, offeringĀ visitors a powerful glimpse into China’s first emperor’s formidable military might.
+On the outskirts of Xi’an lies one of China’s most extraordinary archaeological discoveries – the Terracotta Warriors and Horse Museum.
+This vast underground army, crafted during the Qin Dynasty (221-207 BC), features over 8,000 life-sized soldiers, horses, and chariots that were buried with Emperor Qin Shi Huang.
+So far three massive pits have been unearthed, offering visitors a powerful glimpse into the formidable military might of China’s first emperor.

-Pit 1:Ā largest, a massive infantry force in battle-ready formation.
+Pit 1:Ā The largest pit, containing a massive infantry force in battle-ready formation.

-Pit 2:Ā the most comprehensive range of troops, a moreĀ sophisticated arrangement, combining cavalry, chariots, and archers –Ā a complete ancient combat system.
+Pit 2:Ā Hosts the most comprehensive range of troops, organized in a more sophisticated arrangement and combining cavalry, chariots, and archers – a complete ancient combat system.

-Pit 3: smallest,Ā serves as the command center, offersĀ the world’s earliest surviving example of an ancient military headquarters
+Pit 3: The smallest pit, serving as the command center and offering the world’s earliest surviving example of an ancient military headquarters.

 • Good to Know:

-1. In fact, the entrance ticket includes the Museum and Lishan Garden (the Mausoleum of Qin Shi Huangand Bronze Chariots and Horses Museum).
-Free shuttle buses are available between the two areas.
+1. The entrance ticket also includes the Museum and Lishan Garden (the Mausoleum of Qin Shi HuangĀ and Bronze Chariots and Horses Museum), and free shuttle buses are available between the two areas.

-2. Recommended visiting route is Pit 1 – Pit 3 – Pit 2 – Mausoleum of Qin Shi Huang – Bronze Chariots and Horses Museum
+2. The recommended visiting route is Pit 1 – Pit 3 – Pit 2 – Mausoleum of Qin Shi Huang – Bronze Chariots and Horses Museum

-3. It is highly recommended to rent a foreign-language audio guide (about CNY 40) or hire an official foreign-language tour guide (about CNY 500 ) to understand the history and culture behind them.
+3. We strongly recommend renting a foreign-language audio guide (about 40 CNY) or hiring an official foreign-language tour guide (about CNY 500 ) to understand the history and culture behind the tomb.

 • Fun Facts:

-1. The terracotta warriors were originally colorful when unearthed, but after coming into contact with air, they quickly oxidized and fell off, becoming the color we see today.
+1. The terracotta warriors were originally painted, but after being unearthed and coming into contact with the air, the colours quickly oxidized and disintegrated, leaving behind the color we see today.

 2. For the sake of protection, most terracotta figures are still buried underground.
-The three pits displayed now are only a very small part of the total of over 400 identified burial pits.
+The three pits displayed now are only a small fraction of the more than 400 identified burial pits.

 3. Each figure has a unique facial expression, demeanor, clothing, and hairstyle.